viettranx/tracking-location-socketio/README.md

 # tracking-location-socketio
 This project help us show a demo app view all vehicles moving on the maps.
 It's useful to make a prototype app like Uber/Grab.

 It's not real tracking GPS.
-I use GPX files exported from Google Direction service to make a fake tracking engine and socketIO emits data to the clients.
+I use GPX files exported from Google Direction service to make a fake tracking engine and socketIO to emit data to the clients.
 Hope you enjoy it :D

 ### [Live Demo for Website](http://trackinglocation.skylab.vn)